-Three golden nuggets that help me with parenting
+Three golden nuggets that helped me with parenting

-- In my interview with Dr Leila Masson, a biomedical paedarician, we were talking about genes amongst many other things.
+- In my interview with Dr Leila Masson, a biomedical paediatrician, we were talking about genes amongst many other things.
 It was enlightening to here how inheriting a gene alone doesn’t cause illness.
 It’s the gene in combination with certain environmental factors, which can trigger the expression of that gene.
-My 10yr old daughter has inherited a gene from her Dad (Factor 5 Leiden) which makes her susceptible to blood clotting.
-This gene is expressed in her Dad which has caused him health issues.
+My daughter has inherited a gene from her Dad (Factor 5 Leiden) which makes her susceptible to blood clotting.
+This gene has been expressed in her Dad which has caused him health issues and lifelong reliance on blood thinning tablets.
 So you can imagine how worrying this has been for me.
 Given my daughter’s healthy lifestyle and reduced exposure to toxins, however, I am comforted that this gene is less likely to be triggered in her.
 Soooo good to know Dr Masson!

-- In my interview with Simone Emery, Children’s Feeding Expert, I learnt SO MUCH about fussy eaters.
+- In my interview with Simone Emery, from Play with Food and who is a Children’s Feeding Expert, I learnt SO MUCH about fussy eaters.
 Example, have you heard of the term ‘food jagging‘?
 It’s when your child suddenly gets stuck on a food and that’s the only thing they’ll eat.
 While it can be incredibly worrying to parents, Simone explains that often it’s simply related to a developmental or cognitive stage they are at, and she provides some very practical tips on how to work through this stage to ensure you child gets proper nutrition.

 There is so much to learn about both physical and psychological health of our children and so many positive and simple ways we can overhaul or enhance their lives.
-Alexx Stuart and I share everything we know in our course THRIVE, RAISING KIDS WHO LOVE REAL FOOD.
-We are proud to say the experts we interviewed are the best in the field and we are blessed to have them share their wisdom and passion to provide the best life possible for all of our children.
+Alexx Stuart and I share so much in our course THRIVE, RAISING KIDS WHO LOVE REAL FOOD.
+We are proud to say the experts we interviewed are the best in the field and we are blessed to have them share their wisdom and passion to help parents provide the best life possible for all of our children.